Middle College Frequently Asked Questions and Answers

 Where is the Middle College located?

-The Middle College is located on the Ozarks Technical Community College campus.
+The Middle College is located on the Ozarks Technical Community College campus in Springfield, Missouri.
 Students attend classes throughout campus and leave their traditional high school behind to finish their diploma on OTC’s campus.

 How many students can enroll?